ancient-military-history

 Walls and Ditches

 The perimeter wall, or vallum, was the primary obstacle.
-As noted, stone walls reached 15-20 feet high and were topped by a walkway for defenders, shielded by a parapet with battlements.
-Archers could shoot through the crenellations.
+As noted, stone walls reached 15–20 feet high and were topped by a walkway for defenders, shielded by a parapet with battlements.
+Archers could shoot through the crenellations, and the nervii (the wooden platform on the walkway) provided a stable surface.
 Below the wall, the Roman engineers dug a ditch (fossa) that served multiple purposes: it made it harder for enemies to approach the wall with siege ladders or rams; it prevented mining (tunneling) under the wall (the ditch exposed miners); and it increased the effective height of the wall.
 Ditches could be V-shaped, flat-bottomed, or filled with water.
-A typical fosse was 8-12 feet deep and 10-15 feet wide.
+A typical fosse was 8–12 feet deep and 10–15 feet wide.
+The excavated spoil from the ditch was used to build the inner rampart, creating a glacis that sloped gently from the wall top, deflecting projectiles and making scaling more difficult.

 Gates and Towers

 Gates were the most vulnerable points in any fortification, and the Romans addressed this with formidable design.
 Each gate was a strong stone or timber structure with massive double doors, often iron-studded.
 The gatehouse had two or three stories, with the upper floor providing a fighting platform for archers and even small artillery pieces.
-The road through the gate was often flanked by walls to create a "killing zone" where attackers could be attacked from both sides.
+The road through the gate was often flanked by walls (a porta decumana with a clavicula) to create a "killing zone" where attackers could be attacked from both sides.
+Some gates had a corbeled arch where stones projected inward to close the gap, but most were protected by portcullises operated from the upper story.

 Internal Defenses and Artillery

 The defensive system extended inside the walls.
 The via sagularis (the "soldier's street") ran just inside the walls, allowing troops to move quickly to any threatened sector.
 Barracks often backed onto the wall, providing immediate shelter and staging areas.
-In times of crisis, the fort could be further defended by constructing inner ramparts or using the buildings themselves as fortresses.
-The intervallum, a clear space between the wall and the internal buildings, prevented an enemy who breached the wall from immediately finding cover.
+In times of crisis, the fort could be further defended by constructing inner ramparts or using the buildings themselves as strongpoints.
+The intervallum, the clear space between the wall and internal buildings, prevented an enemy who breached the wall from immediately finding cover.
+It also allowed defenders to retreat in good order to a second line of defense, such as the principia or praetorium, which were themselves fortified.

 Water Supply and Sanitation